 Yep, walk away.
 Give your manuscript and your mind some time apart.
 Working so closely with your manuscript creates a sort of “author blindness,” causing your eyes to skim over errors and your mind to ignore plot holes.
 This means you won’t be able to readily recognize what needs fixing in your manuscript.

 Taking a break will help you later return to your manuscript with a somewhat fresh perspective so you can dive into your self-editing phase with more efficiency.
-While some recommend waiting a few days, I actually suggest taking at least a month before picking it back up.
+While some recommend waiting a few days, I suggest taking at least a month before picking it back up.
 I know that seems long, but the longer you wait, the fresher your perspective when you read it next and the better your self-edits will be.
+(If you don’t like the idea of wasted time, follow Stephen King’s advice and use this break to begin writing another book!)

 Self-Editing

-It is impossible to focus on everything at once, so during this step, you are going to search for the following subjects over several rounds of self-editing.
+It is impossible to focus on everything at once.
+That’s why even professional editors break these tasks down into four rounds of edits.
+During this self-editing step, you are going to search for the following elements over several rounds of self-editing.

 Developmental Editing vs. Alpha/Beta Readers